This guide was last updated in December 2020.

 It also recently opened the Gama Goat Building, named after the six-wheel Army vehicles that were built inside during the 1960s and 70s.
 Now, it houses Class A office space, four food stalls (three of which are open), a boutique gym, and more.

 In 2019, Camp North End held over 300 events, this year many of them have been cancelled due to coronavirus-related restrictions.
+The complex has launched some social-distancing friendly events like a drive-in theater.

 The district is equipped for outdoor seating, though.
 Shrum says that’s a big advantage in the midst of a pandemic.